+'''

+\lambda \cdot \mathtt{actual} + (1 - \lambda) \cdot \mathtt{simplified}

+'''

-$\lambda \cdot \texttt{actual} + (1 - \lambda) \cdot \texttt{simplified}$ in the formulation of the system equations, and is usually called a homotopy transformation.
-If the simplified expression is chosen carefully, the solution of the problem changes continuously with $\lambda$ , so by taking small enough steps it is possible to eventually obtain the solution of the actual problem.
+in the formulation of the system equations, and is usually called a homotopy transformation.
+If the simplified expression is chosen carefully, the solution of the problem changes continuously with λ , so by taking small enough steps it is possible to eventually obtain the solution of the actual problem.